goalTosin/zap-plot/README.md

 ## Level Maker
 - Open the [level-maker][1].
 - Use keys to create mirrors, points, and other elements on the game board.
 More instructions when you get [there][1]
-- Save your custom levels and share them with friends.
-- Use the bot feature to automatically generate game environments levels.

 **Note**: Only the first 3 levels have been developed.